Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

-An important property of the configuration model is that, for degree sequences that correspond to sparse graphs, the probability of forming an edge $u \rightarrow v$ is of the order of $\outdeg{u} \cdot \indeg{v} / m$, where $m$ is the total number of edges~\cite{newman2003structure}.
-As further notation for this section, for an event denoted by $A$, we use $\indicator{A}$ as the indicator function for event $A$, i.e., $\indicator{A} = 1$ when event $A$ happens and $0$ otherwise.
-For any direction variable $x \in \{i, o\}$, we use $\oppo{x}$ to denote the opposite direction of $x$.
-Now we have the following theoretical results on the expected value of local directed closure coefficients under the directed configuration model, which relates the expected closure coefficient of node $u$ with closing direction $i$ and $o$ to the in- and out-degrees $\indeg{u}$ and $\outdeg{u}$ of $u$.
+Now we present the following theoretical results on the expected value of local directed closure coefficients under the directed configuration model, which relates the expected closure coefficient of node $u$ with closing direction $i$ and $o$ to the in- and out-degrees $\indeg{u}$ and $\outdeg{u}$ of $u$.

 \begin{theorem} Let $S$ be a joint degree sequence and $G$ a random directed graph sampled from the directed configuration model with $S$.
-For any node $u$ and any local directed closure coefficient $\lcc{xy}{z}{u}$,
+For any node $u$ and any local directed closure coefficient $\lcc{xy}{z}{u}$, we have